tannerhelland/PhotoDemon/README.md

 * 2D transformations: advanced rescale operators (Sinc, Catmull-Rom, etc), content-aware scaling (seam carving), crop, rotate, shear, zoom, tiling
 * Pro adjustment tools: levels, curves, HDR, white balance, split-toning, sepia, full-featured histogram, green screen, Wratten filters, and many more
 * Filters and effects: perspective correction, edge detection, noise removal, content-aware blur, unsharp masking, lens diffraction, vignetting, film grain, and many more
-* 100+ tools are provided in the current build, plus a custom filter tool that allows you to construct your own convolution filters.
+* 100+ tools are provided in the current build.

 ### What doesn't PhotoDemon do?

 * The current release (6.6a) does not support text layers.
 Text layers are planned for the next release.
-* The current release (6.6a) does not generally support Unicode filenames, folders, or text entry.
-Improved Unicode support is planned for the next release.
+* The current release (6.6a) finally includes partial Unicode support.
+Some features may not work with Unicode filenames, but work on this is ongoing.
 * The current release (6.6a) does not provide any on-canvas painting tools.
 Some on-canvas paint tools are planned for the next release.
 * The current release (6.6a) may not integrate well with high-contrast Windows themes, or non-standard Windows themes.
 Improvements to theming are planned for the next release.
 * PhotoDemon isn't designed for OSes other than Microsoft Windows.
 A compatibility layer like Wine (http://www.winehq.org/) may allow PhotoDemon to work on OSX, Linux, BSD, Solaris, or Maemo systems, but program stability and performance may suffer.